 For International partnership/collaboration

-This Memorandum of Understanding (MOU) establishes an International Partnership between Youth Millennium Development Ambassadors (YMDA) and Worldview Mission (WM)
+This Memorandum of Understanding (MOU) establishes an International Partnership between Youth Millennium Development Ambassadors (YMDA) and Worldview Mission (WM

 Mission of Youth Millennium Development Ambassadors

 The Mission of the Youth Millennium Development Ambassadors initiative is to Commission, inspire, empower, connect and celebrate youth leaders to commit and to facilitate the realization of the global MDGL’s in local communities.
 To achieve these goals, the Youth Millennium Development Ambassadors will work on a personal level in their families, schools and communities to foster a growing network of youth leaders that can contribute to the positive change in the society.